View Raymond Kane's Obituary on the-leader.com and share memories

 Raymond was a Coast Guard WWII veteran.
 He graduated as an Electrical Engineer from the Newark College of Engineering and received his Master's degree in Mathematics and Physics from Stevens Institute.
 Raymond retired from Westinghouse Lighting Division and North American Phillips as a Fellow Engineer with 40 years as a lamp design engineer.
 He co-authored a book entitled "Revolution in Lamps."
 After retirement Raymond traveled to South Korea for the Small and Medium Industrial Production Companies where he consulted at several lamp companies.

 Raymond was predeceased by his parents and a sister, Irene Brockman.
-He is survived by his loving wife, Elizabeth Kane, daughter, Barbara (Marc) Hichens, sons Raymond Kane and Brian Kane and daughter Susan Kane.
-Also surviving are four stepchildren, Deborah (Jim) Brandow, Douglas, David, and Dean (Kelly) VanSkiver.
+He is survived by his loving wife of 39 years, Elizabeth Hallett Kane, daughter, Barbara (Marc) Hichens, sons Raymond Kane and Brian Kane and daughter Susan Kane Also surviving are four stepchildren, Deborah (Jim) Brandow, Douglas, David, and Dean (Kelly) VanSkiver and a sister Gloria Ball.
 A loving and devoted grandpa he is also survived by eleven grandchildren and twenty-one great-grandchildren.

 Ray and Liz traveled extensively, visiting 45 state capitals, several National Parks, Canada, and Europe.